 Microsoft has fallen Sony behind this generation.
 The Xbox One consoles have undersold compared to Sony's runaway machine.
 The exclusives have been few and far between and recent ones like Sea of Thieves and Crackdown 3 have turned out to be disappointments not worth the long wait.
 It didn't help that the messaging was such a disaster before the Xbox One even launched - remember the always-online/no preowned fiasco?
 Oh and forcing the 'essential' Kinect camera on gamers made for an overpriced launch that made the decision even easier for gamers.

-Xbox Game Pass is Microsoft's hottest innovation in years though and the more members it can build up now, the better its chances of making gamers consider the Xbox Two, instead of a PS5 if they know there is going to be an affordable service to give them lots to play on the console.
+Xbox Game Pass is Microsoft's hottest innovation in years though and the more members it can build up now, the better Microsoft's chances of making gamers consider the Xbox Two, instead of a PS5 if they know there is going to be an affordable service to give them lots to play on the console.

 A super low price on the Xbox One S All-Digital Edition right now would have given Microsoft a chance to show off to gamers how strong the company's future is looking and urge them to stick with Microsoft next-gen. We can only hope that by the time this disc-less console reaches an attractive price point we haven't lost interest as we may be too busy saving our cash for a PS5 or Xbox Two if this year's E3 convinces us the next-gen consoles are coming next year.